tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 I always have the following questions and impressions on fishing big-size carps:

-* winter - cold freezing? (bivvy is not even good enough)
+* winter - cold freezing? (bivvy is not even good enough so people just hang up their rods)
 * not that much time for day session? (need work and away from the big city)
 * the second half of the night (00:00 - 07:00) - Low temperature, low metabolism. what's the behavior of carp? any bite? how likely?
 It is said that larger fishes are more active at night and dawn.
 * wild water? big lake nature water (not small pond or commercial fishery or syndicate)